helmutfest/helmutfest.github.io/_pages/about.md

 ---

 Welcome to the second SG Programming Languages Summit!
-The summit is an informal meeting for those based in Singapore with interests in programming languages research, broadly construed.
+The summit is an informal meeting for everyone interested in programming languages research (broadly construed) that takes place once a year in Singapore.

 ## time & venue